dredgy/fQuery/README.md

 > #### on (eventName: string) (selector: string or "") (callback: function Event -> unit)
 <small>
 Attaches an event to the selected elements.
+The first argument is the name of the event.
+It can also be a comma separated list of events.
 The second argument is a query selector.
 If it is left as an empty string, the event will be attached directly to selected element.
 If a selector is specified, the event will only be fired if an element matching the selector is the event target.
 </small>